oracle-quickstart/oci-ocihpc/README.md

 ## Prerequisites

 ### Software needed
-The tool needs `oci` CLI, `unzip`, and `jq` installed in the system to run.
-It will check if they are installed and show an error message if they are not installed.
+The tool needs `oci` CLI, `unzip`, and `jq` to run.
+You will receive an error message if they are not installed.

 To install and configure OCI CLI, please follow the steps in [this link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).

 `Unzip` and `jq` come installed in many linux distributions.
 If you need to install them, please check the tools' websites for installation.

 ### PATH settings
-You need to set the ocihpc tool as an executable and add the tool directory to your path.
+You need to set the `ocihpc` tool as an executable and add the tool directory to your path.

 Clone the repository:
 ```sh